cocos/cocos-docs/en/physics/physics-raycast.md

 The interface is currently provided by [**PhysicsSystem**](__APIDOC__/en/#/docs/3.4/en/physics/classes/physicssystem.html) and has the following two classes.

 - `raycast` : Detects all colliders and records all detected results, obtained via `PhysicsSystem.instance.raycastResults`.
-The interface returns a boolean value indicating whether the detection was successful or not.
+The interface returns a boolean value indicating whether if the ray intersects with any collider or not.
 - `raycastClosest`: detects all colliders and records the result of the detection with the shortest distance to the ray, obtained via `PhysicsSystem.instance.raycastClosestResult`.
-Also returns a boolean value indicating whether the detection was successful or not.
+Also returns a boolean value same as `raycast` method.

 > **Note**.
 > 1. The detected object is a physical collider, and the corresponding collider component in the scene panel is a collider component, e.g. **BoxCollider**.